 Doctors use their knowledge of hematology to diagnose and treat disease.
-The doctor gets help from medical technologists who specialize in the study of blood.
+The doctor gets help from medical laboratory scientists who specialize in the study of blood.

-Medical technologists actually work with human blood, studying it first hand.
+Medical laboratory scientists actually work with human blood, studying it first hand.
 They evaluate it under microscopes and with automated instruments.
 These instruments can count cells and measure how long it takes for blood to clot.
-The medical technologist is asked to produce data and information that will aid in diagnosis, management, and treatment of disease.
+The medical laboratory scientist is asked to produce data and information that will aid in diagnosis, management, and treatment of disease.

-The engineers who design hematology instruments must also have an understanding of hematology so that they can make their equipment the best possible for medical technologists to use.
+The engineers who design hematology instruments must also have an understanding of hematology so that they can make their equipment the best possible for medical laboratory scientists to use.